Everything you need to know about September rail strikes

 The impact is difficult to predict accurately, especially on Saturday 2 September when the Aslef overtime ban will exacerbate the effects of the RMT walk-out.

-Aslef says of its 1 September walk-out: “The strike will force companies to cancel all services in this country.”
+Aslef said of its 1 September walk-out: “The strike will force companies to cancel all services in this country.”

-That is not true, but the stoppage will have more impact than the RMT strike.
+That was far from true, but the stoppage had more impact than the RMT strike.

 On both the strike dates, passengers can expect normal service on: